What is Augmented Reality?

 Augmented reality is a view of the physical real-world environment augmented by computer generated input such as: information, sound, graphics or GPS data,

-The most common use of augmented reality (AR) is mobile apps, of these Pokemon Go is the most well-known.
-AR apps are designed for fun, use in education or to simplify tasks.
+The most common use of augmented reality (AR) is in mobile apps, with Pokemon Go the most well-known.
+AR apps are designed for fun, for use in education or to simplify tasks.
 There are apps for shopping, to find a car in a parking lot and at least one app to view how a tattoo will look on an arm, leg or whatever.

 In the past RIS technology worked only with large systems such as manned ISR and tactical unmanned aircraft.
-Due to recent advancements in technology AR on video from small drones is now possible.
+Due to recent advancements in drone technology, AR on video from small drones is now possible and are shown in the video below.

 What is the Value of Augmented Reality Enriched Video?